-How to Bypass iPhone Lockscreen Within Seconds
+How to Bypass iPhone Passcode With Siri

 - Begin by switching on the screen of the iPhone.

 - You should see the Lock Screen.
-Enter an incorrect passcode.
+Enter an incorrect Passcode.
 Repeat this another three times for a total of four wrong tries.
-On your fifth and last try, enter three digits for a four digit Passcode and leave one of them blank.
+On your fifth and last try, enter three digits for a four-digit Passcode and leave one of them blank.
 If the iPhone is using a six digit Passcode, enter only five digits and leave one blank.
 The point is to leave the last digit blank.

-- Now press and hold the Home Button to summon Siri.
+- Now press and hold the Home Button to activate Siri.
 Ask her about the current time and tap the clock icon.
 This will open the “Clock” app.
 Tap the cross in the upper right of the interface.
 Now enter a random letter sequence into the text field, double-tap it and select “Share”.
 Select iMessage or your “Messages” app from the sharing menu.

 - In iMessage, enter another random string of characters into the topmost text field and hit return.
-Double tap the text on the green background and select “Create New Contact”, then “Add Photo” to the newly created fake contact.
+Double tap the text on the green background and select “Create New Contact2, then “Add Photo” to the newly created fake contact.
 Select “Choose Photo”.
 You should now have access to all of the images on the phone, plus access to the ones stored in the iCloud Photo Library.

 - Go back to the “New Message” view for now.
 There is another security loophole that allows us to access all of the contacts on the iPhone.
 Tap somewhere next to the green text in the “To:” field and enter any kind of letter.
 You should get a results list that contains plenty of contact information.

 Hint: This works on iPhone, iPad and iPod touch, as long as iMessage is enabled on the device.
 This should be the case with most users.